 Wire fraud is a daily danger.
 Cyber-security filters may stop 90%+ of attempts, but some still get through.
-You should be especially alert around bank holidays.
-For international clients, attempts are especially focused when US/European/Asian holidays are not in sync.
-Scammers want to prevent you from verbally verifying the authenticity of a wire request, since the requester’s office is closed for the holiday.
+For international clients, efforts are especially focused when US, European and Asian bank holidays are out of sync.
+Scammers want to prevent you from verbally verifying a wire request, since the requester’s office is closed.

 Check the email source thoroughly

 It’s easy for a scammer to slightly change an email so that it looks close to the authentic source.
 E.g. George.Jones@Acmbank.com versus the authentic George.Jones@Acmebank.com.
 If you’re in a hurry, you might miss this.

 Beware of new wire instructions

 Scammers can spend weeks in your email system to learn the formatting you use for wire requests, and mimic the personal info or style of one of your higher-ups.

 Double check destination account numbers and bank routing numbers to make sure they’re correct.
 As a standard control, you might have a second person review wire instructions above a certain threshold.